Getting Started with Airbyte Cloud

 - Stream name: The final table name in destination.

-If the sync is successful, a success message is displayed.
+Airbyte tests the connection.
+If the sync is successful, the Connection page is displayed.

 Verify the connection

-- On the Airbyte Cloud dashboard, click Connections in the left navigation bar.
+- On the Airbyte Cloud dashboard, click Connections.
 The list of connections is displayed.
 Click on the connection you just set up.

 - Check the data at your destination.
 If you added a Destination Stream Prefix while setting up the connection, make sure to search for the stream name with the prefix.